mrjclark/FinApp/Software Development Documents/Concepts and Initiation/Initial Organizational Risk Assessment.md

 - Constraint: Project must remain open-source and non-monetized.
 - Threat: Public visibility increases attack surface; lack of monetization may limit incentives for long-term maintenance.

----

-Would you like to turn these into a symbolic threat taxonomy or embed them into a markdown risk register template?
-I can also help you design contributor rituals that reinforce awareness and mitigation of these specific threats.